 If you receive a grant, you should consider speaking to a tax advisor about the effect of receiving a grant before you enter into a grant agreement.
-You can also visit the Australian Taxation Office website for more information.
+You can also visit the Australian Taxation Office website at the Australian Taxation Office for more information.